mcneel/developer.rhino3d.com/content/en/guides/opennurbs/accessing-rendering-assets/index.md

 import rhino3dm from 'rhino3dm'

 const rhino = await rhino3dm()

-//const file3dm = new rhino.File3dm()

 const buffer = fs.readFileSync( filename_in )

 /*
-if you are running this in a browser, you can replace the above line with these two lines: const file = await fetch( filename_in ) const buffer = await file.arrayBuffer()
+if you are running this in a browser, comment out the first line (the fs import) and replace the above line with these two lines: const file = await fetch( filename_in ) const buffer = await file.arrayBuffer()
 */